Difference Between Owner Financing and Renting-to-Own:

 In the above comparison, we used a property value of $200,000; a 7% interest rate; and a term of 10 years.
 We also used a 20% down payment for the Owner-Finance column and 0% down for Renting-to-Own.
-The first thing to note is that rent-to-own payments of $2,322 are $464 a month higher than owner-finance payments of $1,858 a month.
+The first thing to note is that rent-to-own payments of $2,322 are $464 a month higher than owner-finance payments of $1,858 a month — because there was no down payment made.
 So which is better?
 Again, it depends on individual preferences.
 For example: is it better to come up with $40,000 now for the down payment… or pay an extra $464 a month later and come up with no down payment?

 “Applied Rent” – In the above example, applied rent represents monthly amounts applied to the purchase price.
 This equates to “principal reduction” amounts in the Owner-Finance column.
 As a side note: the applied rental payments are higher than the principal reduction amounts simply because there was no down payment in the Rent-to-Own column.
-Looking at this in a different way: it will take several years to accumulate $40,000 by making extra payments of $464 per month.
+Looking at this in a different way: it will take several years to accumulate $40,000 by making extra payments of $464 per month — because there was no down payment made.
 So again, which is better: pay it now or pay it later?
 Other things to consider: